J. J. C. Smart: Metaphysics

 Smart's main contribution to metaphysics is in the area of philosophy of time.
 He has been an influential defender of the B-theory of time, and of perdurantism.

 His most important original arguments in this area concern the passage of time, which he claimed is an illusion.
 He argued that if time really passed, then it would make sense to ask at what rate it passes, but this requires some second time-dimension with respect to which passage of normal time can be measured.
 This in turn faces the same problems, and so there must be a third time-dimension, and so on.
 This is called the rate of passage argument and it was originally put forward by C. D. Broad.

-Smart has changed his mind about the nature and causes of the illusion of the passage of time.
+Smart changed his mind about the nature and causes of the illusion of the passage of time.
 In the 1950s, he held that it was due to people's use of anthropocentric temporal language.
 He later came to abandon this linguistic explanation of the illusion in favour of a psychological explanation in terms of the passage of memories from short-term to long-term memory.

 Philosophy of mind

 Regarding the philosophy of mind, Smart was a physicalist.
 In the 1950s, he was also one of the originators, with Ullin Place, of the mind–brain identity theory, which claims that particular states of mind are identical with particular states of the brain.
-Initially, this view was dubbed "Australian materialism" by its detractors, in reference to the stereotype of Australians as down-to-earth and unsophisticated.
+Initially, this view was dubbed "Australian materialism" by its detractors, in reference to the stereotype of Australians as "down-to-earth" and "unsophisticated".

 Smart's identity theory dealt with some extremely long-standing objections to physicalism by comparing the mind–brain identity thesis to other identity theses well known from science, such as the thesis that lightning is an electrical discharge, or that the morning star is the evening star.
 Although these identity theses give rise to puzzles such as Gottlob Frege's puzzle of the Morning Star and Evening Star, in the scientific cases, some claim that it would be absurd to reject the identity theses on this ground.
 Since the puzzles facing physicalism are strictly analogous to the scientific identity theses, it would then also be absurd to reject physicalism on the grounds that it gives rise to these puzzles.